Colton-Bassett/reactpokedex/README.md

 ## Review

-- REACT + Vite (React Framework) - 7/10
+REACT + Vite (React Framework) - 7/10

 - Pros
   - CSR feels nice, fast, uncomplicated for smaller apps
   - App setup with Vite is fast and easy
   - Vite hot reload and builds are really fast
   - Docs for core features are great
 - Cons
   - Needs extra libraries for a fully fleshed out experience (React Router, React Query, etc)
   - At the mercy of library authors to keep their libraries up-to-date
   - No native SSR
   - No image component like next.js
   - Docs for experimental things are just okay

-- FIREBASE (Hosting) - 7/10
+FIREBASE (Hosting) - 7/10

 - Pros
   - Easy access to a full suite of features (analytics, database, cloud, authentication)
-    - UI and UX for dashboard is great.
+  - UI and UX for the dashboard is great.
 Data communication+++
   - Automatically utilizes a CDN, no extra setup
   - Nearly instant deploys to production
 - Cons
   - Paywall for many core features (app hosting, auto github deploys, cloud functions, etc)
   - Adds many files/overhead; in case you want to use one of their 10+ features.
   - Confusion between Firebase hosting (static, CSR sites) vs. Firebase 'app' hosting (full stack, SSR sites)
   - Documentation for brand new project was just okay
   - Firestore dashboard only updates once a day.
 Hard to accurately track reads and writes.
   - Github auto deploys randomly require access to all github projects (not just the firebase project)

-- FIRESTORE (Database) - 8/10
+FIRESTORE (Database) - 8/10

 - Pros

   - Excellent, efficient, straightforward online console interface